^

 Dosing and administration

-Use Valocordin during pregnancy
+Use Valocordine during pregnancy

 Contraindications

-Side effects Valocordin
+Side effects Valocordine

-A depressive condition, the appearance of inflammation of the mucous membranes of the nose and conjunctiva, as well as increased bleeding of the skin (in the form of hemorrhagic diathesis) may indicate the accumulation of bromine in the body.
+A depressive state, the appearance of inflammation of the mucous membranes of the nose and conjunctiva, as well as increased bleeding of the skin (in the form of hemorrhagic diathesis) may indicate the accumulation of bromine in the body.

 Overdose